تغييرات في السلوك: التطبيقات التي تستهدف الإصدار 16 من نظام التشغيل Android أو الإصدارات الأحدث

 • Receive an ACTION_ENCRYPTION_CHANGE intent whenever encryption status of the link changes.
 This includes encryption status change, encryption algorithm change, and encryption key size change.
 Apps must consider the bond restored if the link is successfully encrypted upon receiving ACTION_ENCRYPTION_CHANGE intent later.

-Moreover, if a device disconnects after ACTION_KEY_MISSING intent is received, your app should be mindful about reconnecting to the device as that device may no longer be bonded with the system.
+If a device disconnects after ACTION_KEY_MISSING is received, your app should be cautious about reconnecting, as the device may no longer be bonded with the system.

 الأمان